samantha-wette/medbuddy/README.md

 pip3 install -r requirements.txt
 ```

 Next, create and seed a database for the project.
-(You will need [PostgreSQL] installed for this)"
+You will need [PostgreSQL] installed for this.
 ```sh
 python3 seed_database.py
 ```